reedes/vim-quotable/README.markdown

 Q: Why not support «guillemets» and other quote pairs?

-A: For those who use these quote pairs, chances are that they appear on their keyboard where they can be entered directly.
+A: For those who use these quote pairs, chances are that they appear on their keyboard where the characters can be entered directly.
 There is no need to translate from the ['] and ["] keys.

 ## TODO